AllKind/ipset-bash-completion/README.md

 Compatibility for future ipset versions cannot be promised, as new options may appear, which of course are currently unpredictable.

-Bash 3.x and upwards are supported.

-The bash_completion (v2.0+) package is highly recommended, though not mandatory.
+The bash-completion (v2.0+) package is highly recommended, though not mandatory.

 http://bash-completion.alioth.debian.org/